amisr/amisrsynthdata/README.rst

 .. code-block::

-   pip install amisrsynthdata[plots]
+   pip install 'amisrsynthdata[plots]'

 2. Download the `example configuration file <https://github.com/amisr/amisrsynthdata/blob/main/example_synth_config.yaml>`_.
+This can be done directly from the repository webpage or with a command line utility such as `wget <https://www.gnu.org/software/wget/>`_.

 .. code-block::